 Image and sound recordings and distribution

-I make images (photo/video) and/or sound recordings during certain events, workshops and courses.
+I create or make images (photo/video) and/or sound recordings during certain events, workshops and courses.
 This will be stated in the product/service description as it is offered on my website, or (in the case of studio rental) on my partner’s website.
 At the beginning of the course or workshop, the method of distribution will be announced.
 By participating, you by default agree to the recording and distribution of the image and sound materials.
 If desired, you may express your wish to not appear in recordings and take place in an area where no recordings are made, and/or not actively participate in, for example, a conversation.

 When you register and participate in a workshop or course, you automatically agree that I may use the photo or recording for educational, communication and marketing purposes.
 With this you accept Ginger & Yoga and possible partners are free from liability for damage as a result of the recording or the use of the recorded materials.
 Please note that you cannot claim a monetary reimbursement (or reimbursement otherwise) based on, for example, portrait rights or the use of personal data.